UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Feedback

-*The suspicion meter changes colors as your suspicion increases.
+- *The suspicion meter changes colors as your suspicion increases.
 Suspicion is green when low, yellow when medium, and red when high*
-*The music gets more dramatic when youre suspicion increases, and is more calm when your suspicion is low* *You are shown some animtion when you complete a level, showing the character moving onto the next level* *When your suspicion meter reaches 100%, a trap falls on you and you can't move, followed by another animation* *Animation plays when you finish the final level*
+- *The music gets more dramatic when your suspicion increases, and is more calm when your suspicion is low*
+- *You are shown some animation when you complete a level, showing the character moving onto the next level*
+- *When your suspicion meter reaches 100%, a trap falls on you and you can't move, followed by another animation/scene*
+- *Animation plays when you finish the final level*

 # Story and Gameplay